rotolonico/Commands-Converter/README.md

 - All impulse command block chains have `data merge block X Y Z {auto:0b}` at the end (to reset them for the next function call)
 - Function calls are replaced with `data merge block X Y Z {auto:1b}` syntax
+- If -s argument is used, it will also make any commands that come after a function call in a new chain.
+This is to mitigate the problem of function calls executing one tick later due to command blocks limitations.
 - It will force load the necessary chunks to keep the commands always loaded

 ## Why it doesn't work